 Snyder: Redskins to assist Native Americans

-WASHINGTON (AP) — Washington Redskins owner Dan Snyder says it’s time to put some money behind his claim that his team’s nickname honors Native Americans.
+ASHBURN, Virginia (AP) — Washington Redskins owner Dan Snyder says it’s time for his team to start supporting Native Americans.

 AP NFL websites: www.pro32.ap.org and www.twitter.com/AP_NFL